 Practical case work under the special educational supervision of psychiatrists and psychiatric social workers is carried on throughout the year.
-This training is at present arranged in co-operation with the London Child Guidance Clinic, and The Maudsley Hospital.
+This training is at present arranged in co-operation with the London Child Guidance Clinic, The Maudsley Hospital, and University College Hospital.
 A short period of training in mental deficiency work is arranged through the co-operation of the Central Association of Mental Welfare.

 Dates of practical work are determined annually and do not coincide with the academic Terms.
-The Course will begin on Monday, September 19th, 1938, and continues until the end of July, 1939, three days a week being given to case work during the Michaelmas and Lent Terms and three and a half days during the Summer Term.
+The Course begins in the last week in September and continues until the end of July, three days a week being given to case work during the Michaelmas and Lent Terms and three and a half days during the Summer Term.
 There is a tenday vacation from practical work at Christmas and Easter.